 - Encourage your children to share feelings.
-Be patient, treat your children's feelings with respect, and be careful not to rely on your children for emotional support.
-For children hesitant to talk, help them express feeling through play or drawing.
+Be patient, treat your children's feelings with respect and be careful not to rely on your children for emotional support.
+For children hesitant to talk, help them express feeling through play or art.

 - Watch for signs of stress.
 Your children may show stress through excessive worry, nightmares, lack of interest, changes in behavior, changes in eating and sleeping habits or physical pain.
 Be aware, so you can offer additional support or seek professional help if necessary.

 Whether this is your first or fifth reunion, it is important to take some time out for you and give yourself time to adjust to the homecoming.
 You may have changed in one way or another during the deployment, and chances are your spouse has as well.
-Take care of yourself during this period of adjustment with these tips:
+Take care of yourself during this period of adjustment with the following tips.

 - Accept mixed emotions.
 Excitement and worry are natural emotions during this time.
 Don't stress if you feel something other than excitement.